yfkuo/cse15l-lab-reports5/README.md

 2. A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)
   - TA: Hi,
-    A good way to trace what triggered the symtom is to use `jdb` to get a step by step
+    A good way to trace what triggered the symtom is to use `jdb` allows you to visualize the process step by step.

 3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.